-The project's PI is Jörg Tiedemann, Professor of language technology at the University of Helsinki.
 The team is international and composed of people with various scienitific backgrounds.
 Other project members include research assistant Mikko Aulamo and coordinator Sara Miyabe.
 The project's host institution is Department of Digital Humanities at the University of Helsinki.

 Jörg Tiedemann is professor of language technology at the Department of Digital Humanities at the University of Helsinki.
 He received his PhD in computational linguistics for work on bitext alignment and machine translation from Uppsala University before moving to the University of Groningen for 5 years of post-doctoral research on question answering and information extraction.
 His main research interests are connected with multilingual data sets and data-driven natural language processing and he maintains OPUS, the World's largest collection of freely available parallel corpora.

 Aarne Talman is a Doctoral Student in Language Technology at University of Helsinki.
 His main research interests are in natural language understanding, natural language inference and computational semantics.
 His PhD project focuses on sentence representation learning with cross-lingual grounding.
 Prior to starting his PhD studies, Aarne spent 12 years working in the industry.
 He holds an MSc in Computational Linguistics from King's college London and a BSc in Philosophy from The London School of Economics. inference and computational semantics.